10 September 2025

 The nature of being human must be inherently determined by what we require in order to have well-being.
-This means that the rigorous model for distinguishing primary human needs provided by Self-Determination Theory (SDT) necessarily gives us insights into human nature.
+The causes of well-being are more commonly known as needs.
+There is rigorous scientific model for distinguishing needs from mere desires that has been developed by the Self-Determination Theory (SDT) community.
+SDT necessarily gives us insights into human nature.
 This is a link to a 15 minute video that explains the science of needs in the context of education.

 Oppression is proximately the neglect and/or thwarting of needs, but ultimately the use of collective powers to prevent some people’s needs from being satisfied either through direct acts against those people’s efforts to satisfy their needs or systematically preventing them from having access to whatever resources would enable them to satisfy their needs (a.k.a. structural oppression).